General Dynamics (GD) Dividend Stock Analysis

 4. Graham Number

-GD is trading at a discount to only 3.) above.
+GD is trading at a premium to all four valuations above.
 Since GD's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a slight discount to its calculated fair value of $70.71.
-GD earned a Star in this section since it is trading at a fair value.
+The stock is trading at a 11.5% premium to its calculated fair value of $61.76.
+GD did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 2. Debt To Total Capital

 GD earned three Stars in this section for 1.), 2.) and 3.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 GD earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
 The company has paid a cash dividend to shareholders every year since 1979 and has increased its dividend payments for 22 consecutive years.